Brakerciti/PPTP-bruteforce/README.md

 PS.
-Don't use this for illegal stuff happy hacking c:
+Don't use this for illegal stuff.
+Happy hacking c: